-- Construction projects delivered directly by the Councils. - Acquisitions purchases by the Councils of second-hand homes on the open market. - Portfolio acquisitions the acquisition of suitable portfolios of vacant properties by the Councils from financial institutions and investors. - Turnkeys the purchase by the Councils of new homes from a developer. - Provision of social housing under Part V of the Planning and Development Act 2000 (as amended) - following the Affordable Housing Act 2021, 'Part V' housing requires developers to set aside up to 20% of land in respect of which permission for housing (greater than 4 units) has been granted for social and affordable housing use for local authorities.
+- Construction projects delivered directly by the Councils. - Acquisitions purchases by the Councils of second-hand homes on the open market. - Portfolio acquisitions the acquisition of suitable portfolios of vacant properties by the Councils from financial institutions and investors. - Turnkeys the purchase by the Councils of new homes from a developer. - Provision of social housing under Part V of the Planning and Development Act 2000 (as amended) - following the Urban Regeneration and Housing Act 2015, 'Part V' housing requires developers to set aside up to 10% of housing on residential schemes greater than 9 units for social and affordable housing use for local authorities.
 This requirement can be delivered through the transfer of lands to the local authorities, the transfer of ownership of completed social housing units on the lands, the transfer of ownership of completed homes on other land not subject to the planning permission but within the same administrative area, or through the long-term leasing of properties.
-The breakdown of this requirement between social and affordable dwellings for Cork City and Cork County is discussed in Section 5.2.2.4 below.